 Dr Benjamin Aziz

-I am a senior lecturer at the School of Computing, University of Portsmouth.
-I gained a PhD in Computer Science from Dublin City University in 2003 and since, I have held several post-doctoral research posts in University College Cork, Imperial College London and Rutherford Appleton Laboratory in Oxford, before joining the University of Portsmouth in 2010.
+Senior lecturer at the School of Computing, University of Portsmouth.
+I completed my Ph.D. degree in Computer Science from Dublin City University in 2003.
+Afterwards, I held several research positions at University College Cork, Imperial College London and Rutherford Appleton Laboratory in Oxford, before joining the University of Portsmouth in 2010.

 I am a member of several international working groups including the Cloud Computing Security Alliance, ERCIM Formal Methods for Industrial and Critical Systems, ERCIM Security and Trust Management and IFIP WG 11.3 on Data and Application Security and Privacy.
-I coordinate the Computer Security and Digital Forensics Research Group in the School of Computing.
-Finally, I am also an Associate Editor-in-Chief of the International Journal of Security (IJS) and an Associate Editor of Wiley’s Security and Communications Networks (SCN).
+I am also an Associate Editor of Wiley’s Security and Communications Networks (SCN) journal.

 Digital Forensics Analysis and Methods